fromtimeimportsleep/Sem4/README.md

 - **CS 217** - History of AI/ML

+## Monday

+- **CS 218** - Continuation of Binary Search, discussion of subarray sum and square root questions
+- **CS 219** - High-level overview of the course, basic terminologies
+- **CS 208** - How to model timetable scheduling problem, Syntax and Semantics of Logic
+- **CS 240** - Familiarization with numpy, pandas, scipy

 # Timetable

 | Time                | Monday          | Tuesday         | Wednesday       | Thursday        | Friday         |